Doctors Note Logo

 Feeling Numb?
 Why Your Brain is Choosing Apathy & Medical Next Steps

-Key next steps include doing a quick symptom check, scheduling a medical evaluation for labs and a mental health screening, using therapy and action-before-motivation strategies, and optimizing sleep, light, movement, and nutrition, with urgent care if you have thoughts of self-harm; see below for specific tests, red flags, and treatments that could change your plan.
+Key next steps include completing a quick symptom check, scheduling a medical evaluation with labs and a mental health screening, exploring therapy and "action-before-motivation" strategies, and optimizing sleep, light exposure, movement, and nutrition.
+Seek urgent care immediately if you have thoughts of self-harm.

 answer background